 Get the support you need

 A positive and realistic attitude toward your diabetes can help you manage it.
 Talk to others who have type 1 diabetes or their caregivers.
-Ask your local Canadian Diabetes Association branch about additional resources, joining a peer-support group or taking part in an information session.
+Ask your local Diabetes Canada branch about additional resources, joining a peer-support group or taking part in an information session.